maurobedoya/meritum/README.md

 Teachers can:
 - Manage multiple student profiles
+- Create goals and objectives for students
-- Create and assign tasks
+- Create and assign tasks linked to specific goals
 - Track progress across different students
 - Add notes and feedback to student work